 The massive snowstorm, which garnered blizzard status in late February, exacted a price for many residents in Irvington, Tarrytown, Sleepy Hollow and beyond.
 Loss of power caused by downed electrical lines left many in the dark for two, three and four days.
+Motorists who will get stranded due to snow may need to contact a local towing company for emergency towing services.
 For the Departments of Public Works (DPW) snow removal meant overtime (with the exception of Sleepy Hollow), for workers plowing roads, spreading salt and removing fallen tree limbs throughout the Villages.

 The Village of Sleepy Hollow had allotted $152,000 in its budget for snow removal and snow related services.
 Of that amount $42,000 had been earmarked for overtime pay, $10,000 for small equipment parts and supplies, and $100,000 for sand and salt.
 Speaking with Village Administrator Anthony Giaccio on Thursday, March 4, he cited that Sleepy Hollow still had $25,657 remaining in its fund and that the Village did not have any crews working over the weekend of February 27, which would have incurred overtime pay.